 Whirlow Hall Farm Trust is based on a 138 acre working farm on the edge of Sheffield.
 Throughout the year we provide a wide range of inclusive activities for people of all ages that are designed to improve life chances, enrich and educate.
 We have a large number of chickens, sheep, cows and pigs.
 We also have ponies including Frankie the Shetland pony, goats, ducks, geese, rabbits, Guinea Pigs, Quail and have an apiary run by our bee-keeping volunteers.
 We also run a vineyard and orchard.
 Our shop sells local produce and is home to our new butchery.
 Our newly expanded café provides a great place to chat whilst sampling good food.

 Throughout the year (except the Christmas holidays) we run a bespoke provision called Whirlow L.I.F.E.
-(Learning In a Farming Environment) for people with Learning Difficulties and Disabilities who access a Personal Budget.
+(Learning In a Farming Environment) for people with Additional Learning Needs.
 Projects include

 - Caring for the farm animals

 - Independent living skills

 - Natural art and craft sessions